Sizing a water pump

-Flow rate of water is the amount of water that a water pump can deliver within a unit of time and pressure.
-Majorly, pump water flow rates are measured in terms of liters per minute (l/min) , liter per second(l/s) or cubic meter per seconds(m3/s) or cubic meter per hour(m3/h).
+The flow rate of water is the amount of water that a water pump can deliver within a unit of time and pressure.
+Majorly, pump water flow rates are measured in terms of liters per minute (l/min) , liter per second(l/s) or cubic meter per seconds(m3/s), or cubic meter per hour(m3/h).

 Water pressure is a measure of the force that pushes water through the mains and into your pipes.
 It is measured in ‘bars’ – one bar is the force needed to raise water to a height of 10 meters.

-Water pumps experiences losses of pressure due to leakages along the mains, pump fittings like valves, elbows, tees and the adaptors in the process the pressure drops erupts thus the term pressure drops.
+Water pumps experience losses of pressure due to leakages along with the mains, pump fittings like valves, elbows, tees and the adaptors in the process the pressure drops erupt thus the term pressure drops.

-Things to consider while buying a pump may include a series of considerations which may need a professional to demystify some facts below are some of the things to check out for
+Things to consider while buying a pump may include a series of considerations that may need a professional to demystify some facts below are some of the things to check out for

 1: Flow rate